Carl Zeiss Jena DDR Sonnar 2.8/180 Review

 The fifth version.
 After 1975.
 Almost no different from version 4.
-Add multi coating only and letters «MC» in the title.
+Add multi-coating only and letters «MC» in the title.
 Here are the version released in the DDR (Carl Zeiss Jena DDR).

 So let us return to our copy.
 This lens was manufactured for the camera system Pentacon Six.
 It refers to the fourth version, according to the above classification.
 And it has a single coating.
 It can be mounted on any camera using an appropriate adapter.
-I mounted it on a Nikon using Soviet KP6/H adapter (Pentacon Six - Nikon analogue).
+I mounted it on a Nikon using Soviet KP6/H adapter (Pentacon Six - Nikon analog).